Asean set to exclude Myanmar junta chief from online summit

 Indonesia's Foreign Minister Retno Marsudi tweeted after the emergency meeting that Indonesia had proposed that Myanmar "should not be represented at the political level" at the summit until it restores democracy "through an inclusive process".

-Brunei, which chairs Asean this year, is expected to issue a statement on Saturday.
+Brunei, which chairs Asean this year, is expected to issue a statement today.

 Letting Senior General Min Aung Hlaing join the summit without any concessions from the junta would risk legitimising a regime that has killed over 1,000 people and imprisoned some 7,000 since throwing out the elected National League for Democracy government.

-Among those detained are State Counsellor Aung San Suu Kyi and President Win Myint, who are being put through what are widely perceived to be show trials for incitement, sedition and other alleged offences.
+Among those detained are State Counsellor Aung San Suu Kyi and President Win Myint.

 Yet, leaving Myanmar unrepresented at the summit would require more resolve than usual from the consensus-driven bloc, which abides by a policy of non-interference.